AnkithaMurali/NoteSync/README.md

-A sleek and secure note-taking web app built with Django.
+Summary - A sleek and secure note-taking web app built with Django.
 Log in, take notes, pin important ones, search instantly — all in a distraction-free interface.

 ## 🚀 Features